xob0t/Google-Photos-Toolkit/README.md

 1. Make sure "Library" is the selected source
 2. Select `SPACE-CONSUMING` in the `Space` filter
 3. Select action `Add to new album`

+### Identify media not in any albums

+Select all albums in the `Exclude albums` filter, then use appropriate action.

+### Identifying dublicates/similar images

+Use `Similarity` filter with action `Add to new album` Media with similar thumbnails will be added to the album.

 ### Deleting all media in the library